wdk-docs/vscode-docs/docs/java/extensions.md

 ---
 Order: 13
 Area: java
-TOCTitle: Extensions
+title: Extensions
-ContentId: 6076911c-276b-41a3-8510-0022c03c0ef6
+id: 6076911c-276b-41a3-8510-0022c03c0ef6
 PageTitle: Java extensions for Visual Studio Code
 DateApproved: 1/4/2022
-MetaDescription: Popular Java extensions for Visual Studio Code
+description: Popular Java extensions for Visual Studio Code
 ---

 # Java extensions for Visual Studio Code

 Thanks to the great Java community around Visual Studio Code, you can use a wide range of extensions to enhance your Java development experience.